Machine Name: Object

 Scanning and Enumerations

-The scan results show us that there are two open ports 80 and 8080 both running web services.
-We now can further enumerate the services.
+The scan results show us that there are two open ports, 80 and 8080, both running web services.
+We can now further enumerate the services.

 Port 80 shows us a landing page.
 And we find a Domain name object.htb